 I arrived in Puerto Varas a few days before my Navimag ferry was set to depart from Puerto Montt.
 The departure date was set for 2pm on January 28th.
 I decided to spend the night in Puerto Varas instead.
-It is a much nicer place to stay then Puerto Montt.
+It is a nicer place to stay then Puerto Montt.
+Sorry Puerto Montt locals!

 I arrived at noon on the friday to check in.
 I was thinking of taking the trip to Puerto Natales a week later rather then this particular trip so that I could spend a week touring the island of Chiloe.
 However, I had arranged work for myself in Puerto Natales starting Feb 1st so I had no choice but to leave on the 28th.
 Luckily I snagged one of the last cheap tickets.
 (480 U.S. $) While waiting to board the ship I met quite a few people and became fast friends with two girls from Montreal.

 I'm sure the Navimag trip started off like they often do, 2 or 3 hours behind schedule!
 Not a big deal, no one was concerned.
 The bar was open and the weather was amazing.
 Everyone on board the boat began to mingle and share travel stories!
 I was informed by a friend I met in Puerto Varas to bring snacks and booze on board because the bar